Squirrelink/ImGui-BlackJack/DEVELOPMENT.md

 - Added gameflow button where player goes over 21 by hitting
 - fixed bug where player Ace and 10 value card didn't equal blackjack

+**4/29/30** Implemented Game flow
+- Added full implementation for gameflow with an Evaluation Method and transition state.
+- found and fixed the crashing bug which was from RNG generating a value that didn't exist in asset folder.
+- Added Dealer AI to run for the dealer hit if losing and/or under 17 points

 ---